Read on for a summary of boating regulations in force on King's Day.

 - In order to ensure safety during busy periods, additional boat traffic measures will be put in place, including a one-way system on certain canals (see map - in Dutch).

 - Drinking alcohol while in control of a boat is not permitted.
 Passengers are permitted to carry one unit of regular alcoholic drink (under 15% alcohol) for their own consumption.

 - Amplified music is not permitted (i.e. music shouldn't be audible 10 metres away from the boat).

 - Flat-bottomed boats and pontoons are not permitted within the Singel canals (with or without a towboat or push tug).

 - Boats longer than 10 metres are not permitted on the Zoutkeetsgracht, Prinsengracht, Rokin, Grimburgwal or Oudezijds Voorburgwal.

 - Refuse should be collected in bin bags and deposited at one of the four refuse boats.

-For addition information, check out Waternet's 'Vaarwater' app.
+For additional information, check out Waternet's 'Vaarwater' app (available in Dutch and English).
 Available for iPhone and Android, it's the ultimate app for water-goers featuring boating routes, toilet locations, rules & regulations and handy tips.